Crispy Baked Chicken Cutlets

-This baked “fried chicken” recipe has been a will-power saver for years.
-When you are craving something deep-fried and crunchy, it’s crispy baked chicken to the rescue.
+Baked Chicken Cutlets – This baked “fried chicken” recipe has been a will-power saver for years.
+When you are craving something deep-fried and crunchy, this recipe comes to the rescue.

 So… You’ve only been dieting for eleven days and already you’re craving fried chicken.

-You probably haven’t had fried chicken for months, maybe years, but now that it’s officially off limits, it’s all you can think about.
+You probably haven’t had fried chicken for months, maybe years, but now that it’s officially off-limits, so of course, it’s all you can think about.

 You lay in bed at night with a pinch in your stomach and crispy little drumsticks dancing in your head.

 I can’t remember the first time I made “healthy” fried chicken, but I’m pretty sure it was right after the first time I discovered I needed to shed a few pounds.

 That must have been 20+ years ago.
 Jeeeeeze!